 ACM Publications Policies and Procedures

-- ACM Policy on Plagiarism
+- Policy on Authorship

 - Digital Library Usage Policies